-During the years ended December 31, 2022 and 2021, the Authority provided gate access to 18 passenger airlines and 2 all-cargo airlines.
+During the years ended December 31, 2023 and 2022, the Authority provided gate access to 14 passenger airlines, 2 all-cargo airlines, and 1 charter.
 Additional revenue is earned through parking lot fees, lease arrangements with various rental car agencies and concessionaires, and leasing of airport land and buildings.
 The Authority's primary exposure to credit risk is in lease and trade receivables, and management performs ongoing credit evaluations of the major tenants.